Tihar Prisons: History

+Origin

 Originally, Tihar was a maximum-security prison run by the State of Punjab.
 In 1966 control was transferred to the National Capital Territory of Delhi.
 Beginning in 1984, additional facilities were constructed, and the complex became Tihar Prison, also the largest jail in India.

+Reforms

 Under the charge of IPS officer Kiran Bedi, when she was Inspector General of Prisons, she instituted a number of prison reforms at Tihar, including changing its name to Tihar Ashram.
 She also instituted a Vipassana meditation program for both staff and inmates; initial classes were taught by S. N. Goenka.
-The Prison has also produced an inmate who has passed the UPSC civil service examinations.
+The prison has also produced an inmate who passed the UPSC civil service examinations.